System Design Space

 • Catalog/content systems with tenant/category/date constraints and low-latency retrieval.

-• Production vector layer with replication, snapshot workflows, and explicit latency/recall tuning.
+• Production vector retrieval layer with replication, snapshots, and explicit latency/recall tuning.

 Avoid when